simonpj/ghc-proposals/process.rst

    provide a place track the progress of the implementation.

 6. The submitter may choose to implement the proposal after acceptance, but is under no obligation to do so.
-Of course, no one else is obligated to undertake the project either, so proposal submitters will have an interest in implementing their proposal themselves.

-7. Changes made to the specification arising from the proposal during development needs to be maintained by the implementor.
+(Of course, neither is anyone else.)

+7. During implementation, it is very likely that the specification will be refined.
+   The implementor should keep the specification up to date.

 Since the RFC wiki pages already existing on Trac represent a significant amount of effort and knowledge, we'll make an effort to import these into the RFC